OpenSwitchNOS/openswitch-governance/doc/source/governance/contributor-onboarding.rst

 * Corporate entities must execute the corporate CLA  before their employees may contribute.
-* Non-corporate affiliated contributors need to sign the individual CLA.
 * Everyone submitting code adds the (DCO_) to their commits.

-The CCLA and ICLA text can be found in the appropriate documents.
+The CCLA text can be found in the appropriate documents.

 The exact text for the DCO used by OpenSwitch is as follows::